gitsindonesia/ui-component/docs/components/stepper.md

 - **default**: `false`
 - **required**: `false`

-Use `linable` to make the step item to be clickable.
+Use `linkable` to make the step item to be clickable as route.
 This works well with `disableRouteActive` set to `false`.

 ```vue
 <template>